zhangzhang2024/zhangzhang2024.github.io/_pages/about.md

 - Roadside and Collaborative Perception

-- Generative Models in Collaboration
+- VLA/World Models in Collaboration

 📫 If you are interested in academic collaboration, feel free to reach me via **<a href="mailto:zhangzhang00@bit.edu.cn" style="text-decoration: none;">zhangzhang00@bit.edu.cn</a>** — I'd love to connect 🤗!